cmwillett/TheDigitalCookbook/Dips/BLTDip.md

 - 1 cup of mayonnaise
 - 1 package of bacon bits or 1 pound of fried bacon
 - 1 cup of diced tomatoes
-- 1 package of plain bagels cut up into bits size pieces for dipping.
+- 1 package of plain bagels cut up into bite size pieces for dipping.
 You can also use crackers or wheat thins.

 #### Directions:
 1. Mix everything together (minus the bagel) and refrigerate.